-- Each team must have 2 4 student members, and a faculty or administrator at their college who will function as a mentor to the team. - All student team members must be seeking a two-year degree in the U.S. or its territories at the time of entry (e.g., the spring 2022 semester). - All team members must be 18 years of age by March 30, 2022. - Student and faculty/administrator mentor team members must be U.S. citizens, nationals, or permanent residents and will be required to check a box on the entry form verifying this status. - Student team members must be in good standing with their academic institution, which is determined by the individual college. - For teams selected as finalists, the mentor and students must be available to attend the Innovation Boot Camp to be held in Arlington, VA from June 13-16, 2022. - Students and faculty/administrator mentors will receive full travel support to attend.
+- Each team must have 2 4 student members, and a faculty or administrator at their college who will function as a mentor to the team. - All student team members must be seeking a two-year degree in the U.S. or its territories at the time of entry (e.g., the spring 2023 semester). - All team members must be 18 years of age by March 30, 2023. - Student and faculty/administrator mentor team members must be U.S. citizens, nationals, or permanent residents and will be required to check a box on the entry form verifying this status. - Student team members must be in good standing with their academic institution, which is determined by the individual college. - For teams selected as finalists, the mentor and students must be available to attend the Innovation Boot Camp to be held in Alexandria, VA from June 12-15, 2023. - Students and faculty/administrator mentors will receive full travel support to attend.
 Air fare and hotel costs will be direct billed to AACC.
-AACC will reimburse team members for food per diems, and other related travel expenses in accordance with AACC travel policies. - Please note that AACC requires that all CCIC finalist team members be fully vaccinated and provide proof of vaccination in order to participate in the Boot Camp.
-Participants will also be required to submit a daily negative health screening questionnaire.
-Detailed information about COVID screening requirements will be forthcoming in the acceptance letters for the finalist teams. - Teams may not consist of members from multiple institutions. - Teams may not have submitted their innovation to any other competition. - Students who attended a past Innovation Boot Camp as a finalist/winning team may not enter the CCIC again. - Eligible students who submitted an entry to a past CCIC, but did not progress to the final round, may submit an entry in the 2022 CCIC. - Faculty/administrator mentors who have attended a past Innovation Boot Camp may lead another team in the 2022 cycle. - Employees, contractors, officers, or judges of the sponsoring organizations are not eligible to enter the competition.
+AACC will reimburse team members for food per diems, and other related travel expenses in accordance with AACC travel policies. - Please note that AACC may impose COVID health protocols for this event including providing proof of vaccination and/or negative test results.
+Detailed information about any health and safety measures will be forthcoming in the acceptance letters for the finalist teams. - Teams may not consist of members from multiple institutions. - Teams may not have submitted their innovation to any other competition. - Students who attended a past Innovation Boot Camp as a finalist/winning team may not enter the CCIC again. - Eligible students who submitted an entry to a past CCIC, but did not progress to the final round, may submit an entry in the 2023 CCIC. - Faculty/administrator mentors who have attended a past Innovation Boot Camp may lead another team in the 2023 cycle. - Employees, contractors, officers, or judges of the sponsoring organizations are not eligible to enter the competition.